 - What are the systems for keeping track of each child?

 - How does the camp help first time campers orient to the program?
-How do the counselors support children who are sad or out of sorts?
+How do the camp counselors support children who are sad or out of sorts?

 - What is the camp's approach to discipline?
 How are conflicts between campers resolved?
 What happens with serious rule infractions?